SK-8835, SK-8840 & SK-8845 pointing stick & UltraNav keyboards

 All SK-8835/884x family keyboards have a dedicated space to allow the cable to be round and bundled flush inside the keyboard.
 The hold also has four possible exits for routing.
 Thanks to its larger size, the SK-8835's hold is about twice the width of the SK-884x's.

-As indicated by the embossed text found inside the casing, SK-8835/884x family keyboards are typically made with acrylonitrile butadiene styrene (ABS) plastic.
+As indicated by the embossed text found inside the cover set, SK-8835/884x family keyboards are typically made with acrylonitrile butadiene styrene (ABS) plastic.
 However, four total resins are in fact embossed with an arrow pointing to the one used, so it's possible others were made with polystyrene (PS) instead.
 The resins include:

 Unique to SK-8835

 Unlike the SK-884x series, SK-8835 has an additional screwed-on panel that acts as a cable hold cover.
 Unlike its smaller siblings, SK-8835's numeric keypad membrane flex cable runs along this location, thus the keyboard assembly itself cannot be used as the cover.
-The SK-8835's top and bottom case pieces have a [LITE-ON/Silitek] part number of 54-02811 and 54-02812 respectively.
+The SK-8835's top and bottom cover pieces have a [LITE-ON/Silitek] part number of 54-02811 and 54-02812 respectively.

 Unique to SK-8840 & SK-8845 series